emileswarts/emileswarts.github.com/_posts/2011-06-27-mysql-command-line-remember-password.md

 ---
 layout: post
 title: 'Mysql command line automatic login'
+description: When connecting to mysql on a few different hosts it can save you time, by saving your mysql details in a file that will be used for login.

 ---

 When connecting to mysql on a few different hosts it can save you time, by saving your mysql details in a file that will be used for login.

 Create a file like
 <pre> vi ~/mysql_server1.txt </pre>